zhouaini528/bitfinex-php/README.md

 V1 not supported
 V2 support

-All interface methods are initialized the same as those provided by okex.
+All interface methods are initialized the same as those provided by Bitfinex.
 See details [src/api](https://github.com/zhouaini528/bitfinex-php/tree/master/src/Api)

 Most of the interface is now complete, and the user can continue to extend it based on my design, working with me to improve it.